Fashion is identified as one of the world’s most highly polluting industries.

 Head office team members can downward dog their way into the day one morning each week.
 This practice has become super popular and sets us up in all the best ways.

 It can be tricky to gain paid experience in the workforce when you’re fresh out of, or still in high school.
 RUBY offers school age young adults paid retail internships of 12-15 hours over two weeks.
 Offered four times per year over school holiday periods, and no real work experience is necessary, our store managers will be there to help.

 We work hard to create a space where our team feels safe and empowered to connect and do great work.
 Differences in race, ethnicity, gender identity, sexual orientation, physical abilities and religious beliefs are welcomed and accepted on the basis that every individual is unique and powerful in their own right.

 It’s important that RUBY remains a positive environment for every employee - we actively work to ensure that staff are protected against discrimination of any kind.
 When our team feels safe, accepted and therefore able to do their best work, RUBY is better off for it.

 To manage our daily environmental impact, RUBY continues to adopt lots of small policies in and around the office.
 The list is ever growing.
 If you have a suggestion, please let us know!

-RUBY HQs food scraps are collected weekly by We Compost.
+RUBY HQs food scraps are collected weekly by We Compost and we're chuffed to say we've sent 960kgs of scraps for composting between October 2018 - June 2019.
 Instead of ending up in the bin as unnecessary waste, scraps find higher value and become nutritious compost to be used in community and school gardens across Auckland.

 All soft plastics are reused both at head office and in our stores.
 Anything that can’t be reused must be recycled.